 North Harringay Primary provides children with a diverse education, reflective of their local community, in a nurturing and fun environment.
 I am fortunate that my children attend NHPS and I know that they and all children here will thrive and enjoy their primary school experience.

 Meet our Governors

-Tracy Goldblatt – Chair of Teaching & Learning Committee
+Tracy Goldblatt – Chair of Teaching & Learning Committee; Chair of HTPM

 I became a Community Governor at NHP in 2009 I have lived in Haringey for 25 years and my 2 sons went to local Primary and Secondary schools.
 I believe passionately a good primary education set children up for life!
 During my time as governor I have played an active part in helping North Harringay become a “good school with outstanding leadership”.
 My 30 years experience working in primary education has been invaluable for this role.
 From a primary teacher to Ofsted inspector and now a teaching and learning consultant for Camden have given me the skills to support and challenge the school.
 I thoroughly enjoy being a governor at North Harringay, and being part of a thriving and enthusiastic school community.

 Colin Peacock – Chair of Resources Committee; HTPM

 I have been a governor for over ten years.
 Today, I chair the Resources Committee and sit on the Head Teacher Performance Management panel.
 I am very proud to be a governor, and for the opportunity to contribute to the ongoing success of the school, a school that gave all three of my children a fantastic start to education, and I hope also yours.

 Outside of school, I work in the consumer goods sector, acting as a research director for industry associations in Europe and USA.
 Prior to these roles, I worked at the Procter & Gamble Company, for over 30 years in multiple roles in sales, marketing and supply chain.
 Finally, I am a big supporter of the Arsenal Football Club.